New Students

 - Classes are held Monday and Wednesday afternoons.

-- Classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.
+- Sequim classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.

 How does our program fit in with other Peninsula music programs?